IGNE-Agency/react-dialog/README.md

 # React Dialog

-A simple headless dialog component for React.
+A simple headless dialog component with hooks for React.

 ## Development